 Rancho del Zocalo offers some yummy Mexican food and sometimes can stretch further.
 It offers a great trio taco plate.

 Over at Disney California Adventure, San Fransokyo Square and Pym Test Kitchen in Avengers Campus are some of our most common stops.
-Pym Test Kitchen has an awesome breakfast kids meal that includes French toast sticks, a cutie and a side with a drink at about $8.
+Pym Test Kitchen has an awesome breakfast kids meal that includes French toast, a cutie and a side with a drink at about $9.
 Great for kids and adults.
 In fact, sometimes a kids meal is just the right amount of food for an adult snack or small appetite.

-In both parks, you can also get the famous hand-dipped corn dogs that are quite filling for $10.
-It is great to find an entree at $10 or less anywhere these days.
-And at the end of the night, stop at Gibson Girls on Main Street for some ice cream.
-The best kept secret is the third scoop cone or cup.
+In both parks, you can also get the famous hand-dipped corn dogs that are quite filling for $11.
+It is great to find an entree at $11 or less anywhere these days.
+And at the end of the night, stop at Gibson Girl on Main Street (or Clarabelle's in Disney California Adventure) for some ice cream.
+The best-kept secret is the third scoop cone or cup.
 It's not on the menu.
 Ask in person for the third scoop for a dollar!
-This is great for the kids to share (ask for extra cups to split it up) and really is an awesome value!
+This is great for the kids to share (ask for extra cups to split it up) and really is an awesome value when it comes to feeding a large family at Disneyland!

 Hybrid Hacks